fabric8io/kubernetes-client/doc/java-generation-from-CRD.md

       -add-extra-annotations, --add-extra-annotations
                           Add extra lombok and sundrio annotation to the generated classes
+      -always-preserve-unknown, --always-preserve-unknown
+                          Always preserve unknown fields in the generated classes
       -deserialization-datetime-format,
         --deserialization-datetime-format=<deserializationDateTimeFormat>
                           DateTime format used for Deserialization of fields of